-English is taught following the new National Curriculum guidelines (from September 2014)
+English is taught following the National Curriculum guidelines (September 2014)

 Speaking and Listening: Speaking and Listening is at the heart of all literacy activities in our school; the curriculum is planned to engage learners through high quality drama and role play.
 There are opportunities for children to develop confidence and self-esteem and they are encouraged to adapt their speaking for different audiences.

 Reading: We believe that children should think of themselves as readers from the very beginning, so they take books home from their first day in school.

 In Foundation Stage and KS1 we use Letters and Sounds to teach reading skills.
 This is a structured phonics and spelling programme which is differentiated according to the levels at which children are working.
 All children are heard read by their teacher at least once a week, often in a guided group reading session focusing on all aspects of reading including comprehension and inference skills.
 Class teachers read to the children regularly, and each class has a focus on a well-known childrens’ author which changes throughout the year.
 We believe that if children have access to a wide range of good quality children’s literature it helps them develop good comprehension, expands their vocabulary and fires the imagination, all of which supports them to be better writers.
 Children visit the school Library each week and are encouraged to take books home on loan.

 Writing: Units of work are planned using the National Curriculum and linked, where possible, to topic based work that is relevant in each class.
 In addition, basic skills are taught discretely in every class (cursive (joined) handwriting, spelling, vocabulary and grammar).